Digital Nomad Life in Costa Rica

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said:

 "Montezuma, Puntarenas, Costa Rica is not Anywhere, USA that's a given.
 Living here is finding a new balance for your lifestyle.
 It totally has been for me.
 I see that someone has posted what not to expect.
 I feel that the best attitude here is not to expect a thing.
 There is much good that you will find here.
 Beautiful, fresh, and clean air.
 Reasonably clean ocean water.
 Be watchful The water here is drinkable usually.
 I say this because mineral content can be high.
 When the sign reads Rip Currents, they mean it.
 Truth in advertising.
 Very warm or hot temps with high humidity.
 Lovely fruits and vegetables at very reasonable prices.
 Clothing minimal.
 Tshirts/shorts and sandals most of the time will do nicely.
 No need to wear expensive anything - it doesn't fit the terrain.
 Friendly people.
 There is internet service and cable television depending on where you are in Montezuma.
 The power will go out and yet, it does come back on.
 If you don't mind taking the bus from Montezuma to Cobano where Banco Nacional is located along with its outside ATM's, all two of them at the main office, it will only cost 400 colones.
 There's cost efficiency for you.
 If you love nature this can be a paradise.
 Every day is an adventure.
 You can be negative about things here, you can be positive about things or you can just be.
 I prefer to be.
-Pura Vida," explained one expat living in Montezuma, Costa Rica.
+Pura Vida," explained one person living in Montezuma, Costa Rica.

 Get Quote